lhanks/syslens/todo/startup/startup.md

 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

 - For device information, we want to display deep detail about the device.
 We need to add more information to the device information.
 Explore ways to find information on the internet if necessary.
-- Add a status bar to show the current task being executed.
-Mainly interested in feedback while the app is capturing data.
 - Keep track of historical data.
 Add network traffic graph.
 - Add a process list (like task manager) tab.